politicalrev/political-revolution.com/README.md

 ### Set up local dev server

-The local development server is entirely assembled using [docker-compose](https://docs.docker.com/compose/), so the only prerequisite for theme development is to install Docker Engine.
+1. **Install Docker Engine.** The local development server is entirely assembled using [docker-compose](https://docs.docker.com/compose/), so this is the only prerequisite for theme development.
 Installation is straightforward on [Mac](https://docs.docker.com/engine/installation/mac/), [Linux](https://docs.docker.com/engine/installation/), or [Windows](https://docs.docker.com/engine/installation/windows/).

-Once you have Docker Engine installed and running, open the terminal of your choice, navigate to the `political-revolution.com/` directory you cloned earlier, and run `cp .env.example .env && docker-compose up`.
+2. In the terminal of your choice, navigate to the `political-revolution.com/` directory you cloned earlier, and run `cp .env.example .env && docker-compose up`.
 First, we copy the example environment configuration (which has already been configured to work with our local dev environment) to a .env file.
 The reason for this is that .env is not tracked by git, as it will vary depending on the deploy environment ([explanation of how .env is used by bedrock](https://roots.io/bedrock/docs/environment-variables/)).
 Docker will then create virtual containers which emulate our production server environment.
 On your console you will see the output of these containers.

-The first time you run this command, it will take several minutes to complete as it downloads all the dependencies the local server needs, imorts our database into the `db/` folder, and starts up the server.
+    - The first time you run this command, it will take several minutes to complete as it downloads all the dependencies the local server needs, imorts our database into the `db/` folder, and starts up the server.
 Go grab a cup-a-joe.
 When everything finishes, you will have a local version of our website running at `127.0.0.1:8080`.
 Running `docker-compose up` in the future will go much faster, as the dependencies are already installed.

+3. **Point the domain `prdev.com` at your local machine.** This is to get [BrowserSync](https://browsersync.io/) working with Docker, and is totally worth it.
+You can do this manually by adding the line `127.0.0.1 prdev.com` to your hosts file (`/etc/hosts` on Unix, `c:\windows\system32\drivers\etc\hosts` on Windows).
+If you are on Unix, running `./server/addhost.sh` from the root of the repo will do this for you.

+4. **Navigate to `127.0.0.1:8083`, you're ready to go!** You should see a near-exact copy of the PR website.
+Browsersync will automatically inject any changes you make into the page when you save a file.

 To attach to the terminal of the database, server, or build, you may run `docker exec -it <container> /bin/bash`, but you shouldn't need to.